In-person vs. online classes in university

 7. Hands-on experience (practical and hands-on learning)

-In-Person: Certain disciplines, especially in sciences and arts, rely heavily on labs, workshops and hands-on modules.
+In-person: Certain disciplines, especially in sciences and arts, rely heavily on labs, workshops and hands-on modules.
 The tactile experience and immediate feedback in those settings are irreplaceable.

 Online: Innovations in virtual reality and augmented reality are creating simulated hands-on experiences.
 While promising, they're still in the early stages and might not entirely replace physical labs or studios.

+There's no one-size-fits-all.
+Some students prefer the traditional classroom feel, while others love the freedom of online classes.
 It's all about what fits your lifestyle, learning style and personal preferences.
 Trying out both can give you a clearer picture.